-The TV jack plates are mounted in various locations throughout the coach.
+Other TV jack plates are mounted in various locations throughout the coach.
 Some of these wall plates are not readily visible and may be in one of the following locations:

 - Beneath passenger side overhead cabinet.

-- Near the driver's compartment rear view mirror.

 - In front overhead TV cabinet, if equipped

-- In the optional entertainment center on the outside of the coach.
+- In the flip-down entertainment tray on the outside of the coach.

-- behind the optional rear bedroom TV.